 |---|

 The model is a transparent scorecard, not a black-box machine learning predictor.
 That’s deliberate.
 Banks like MCB, SBM and Absa Mauritius operate under Basel III; their Internal Ratings-Based (IRB) models must be defensible to the Bank of Mauritius (BoM).
 Every notch must trace back to an input.
-ML adds value once you have hundreds of labelled defaults to train on — until then it’s theatre.
+Machine learning earns its place only once hundreds of labelled outcomes exist to train on — until then, a transparent scorecard is the more defensible and trustworthy choice.

 | Component | Large Corporate | SME |